 Compare: Lightroom Mobile vs Mylio

 Both Lightroom and Mylio offer mobile versions to keep your photo collection literally in your pocket.
-And to edit photos on-the-go.
+And to edit photos on the go.
 Both apps let you import photos directly from a camera to a tablet or a phone using built-in card-readers or special cables.

 Mylio mobile app is quite fresh and not-so features rich, comparing to Lightroom mobile.
 With Mylio mobile app, you can view photos as a scrollable gallery(usually a mobile phone can do this without an extra app), view photos organized by years and months, and do basic editing.
 There are light and color correction tools are available, but they are limited to several simple tools.